How to Save Energy While Working from Home

 By installing solar, homeowners can produce all of the power that they need to run appliances, AC, the heater, and anything else within the walls of your home.

-In many states, if your system produces more energy than you use, you’ll be able to receive credits for less sunny months or even get paid for the extra energy you generated.
-Combine all these facts with the Federal Investment Tax Credit for solar power (that turns 26% of the cost of your solar system into a tax credit) and there is no better time for Americans to choose to go solar!
+In many states, if your system produces more energy than you use, you receive credits for less sunny months or even get paid for the extra energy you generated.
+Combine all these facts with the Federal Investment Tax Credit (ITC) for solar power (turning 30% of the cost of your solar system into a tax credit) and there is no better time for Americans to choose to go solar!

 So, if you’re working from home, start making those small, medium, and big fixes, but also take the time to consider going solar!